Visitor's Visa (Less Than 3 Months): Section 11(2)

 PLEASE DO NOT CONTACT THE MISSION ENQUIRING THE PROGRESS OF YOUR APPLICATION UNTIL AT LEAST TEN (10) WORKING DAYS AFTER THE MISSION HAS RECEIVED YOUR APPLICATION.

 Entry will not be permitted on a one-way flight ticket.
-The visa may be issued for a maximum period of 90 days.
+The visa is issued for a maximum period of 90 days with an expiry date 90 days from date of issue.
 Once the visa is issued entry is to be made before the expiry date of the visa.
+Application may be submitted one to two months before anticipated date of entry into South Africa.

-- Application form DHA-84 fully completed signed and dated by applicant
+- Application form DHA-84 fully completed signed and dated by applicant.
+Application must be completed and signed in black ink only.

 - Original valid machine readable Passport / Travel Document valid for no less